PaulinoSPedro/PaulinoSPedro/README.md

 ## About

-- 🔭 Working as Software Analyst I'm currently using Python and Swift for create Test Automate and Test Pipeline Automate to maintain and validate many application in multi-platforms.
+- 🔭 Working as Engineer, I use Python, Swift for create Test Automate and Test Pipeline Automate to maintain and validate many application in multi-platforms.
+    I also use Java to create back-end systems and API's.

 - 🌱 Graduated in **Software Engineering** I'm really passionate about tech.